Charleston, West Virginia

 A demonym for Charleston is Charlestonian.

-For example: My cousin has moved to the other side of the state, yet he still thinks of himself as a Charlestonian.
+For example: My nephew now lives elsewhere, yet he still thinks of himself as a Charlestonian.

 - FIPS Codes